furious-luke/django-address/README.md

 Django Address is a set of models and methods for working with postal addresses.

 # Requirements
- * Python (2.7, 3.5, 3.6, 3.7, 3.8)
+ * Python (3.5, 3.6, 3.7, 3.8)
  * Django (2.2, 3.0)

 We **recommend** and only officially support the latest patch release of each Python and Django series.

 # Installation

-Previously a patch for Django was required to make this app work, but as of 1.7 the patch is no longer needed.
-Installation is now done as per usual.
-The package is installed with:
+For more detailed instructions, [view the Readme for the example site](https://github.com/furious-luke/django-address/blob/master/example_site/README.md) included with this package.

 ```bash
 pip install django-address